chaycwilson/Telegram-Bot/README.md

 # A nutritional and fitness Bot!

+### - Use /start or /hello to greet the bot
+### - Use /he;p to get a list of commands that the bot can do
-### - Enter your food with its relevant amount and measurements, and the bot will give you the number of calories for it!
+### - Use /calories to get the number of calories in your favorite food
-### - More to come soon
+### - Use /fitness to get your bmi and relevant exercises for you